 In 2018, it was announced that the Illinois Nutrient Research and Education Council (NREC) had awarded a $350,000 grant to research partners from UIUC and the MWRD to evaluate drainage water recycling as an effective management practice to reduce nutrients from escaping to local waterways while optimizing crop yield at reduced fertilizer application rates.

 In 2020, the partners received a $1 million grant from the EPA to develop and scale up an innovative bioreactor and treatment system to effectively capture nutrients from subsurface drainage water, recycle nutrient-captured biochars as a slow-release fertilizer, and keep nutrients in the closed agricultural loop.
-Also, in 2020, an internal-facing virtual focus group was held with stakeholders, including Farm Bureau staff, UIUC and MWRD researchers and farmers to discuss ongoing efforts at length and plans for future work within the partnership.
+Also, in 2020, an internal-facing virtual focus group was held with the public, including Farm Bureau staff, UIUC and MWRD researchers and farmers to discuss ongoing efforts at length and plans for future work within the partnership.

 The partners involved in this project look forward to continuing to explore ways to strengthen their collaboration, with the goal of bringing farmers and the MWRD research team together at the Fulton County research and demonstration site in June 2021 to return to an in-person field day.